SIZE:

 Mature at 3 to 5 years of age.

-Reproduction can take place all year round, but summer and autumn are more favorable.
+Reproduction can take place all year round, but summer and autumn are more favourable.

 Although Irish moss tolerates dynamic environments, it grows faster in calmer sites.

-In the moss fields of Ireland, three stages of algae coexist: the female stage, the male stage, and the spore-producing stage.
-Whatever the stage, the algae will have the same appearance.
+three stages of algae coexist: the female stage, the male stage and the spore-producing stage.
+Regardless of the stage, the algae have the same appearance.

-Reproduction takes place through fertilization between male and female cells, followed by the release of spores by the female, which will germinate to form new algae.
+Reproduction occurs through fertilization between the male and female cells, followed by the release of spores* by the female; these spores will germinate to form new algae.

 Irish moss grows from its tips.
 If cut, it can quickly grow back from its holdfast.

 Irish moss is a small seaweed that looks somewhat like a bunch of parsley.
-Its fronds are curly, with rounded tips.
-Its color is very variable: from violet-red to brown or yellowish-green, with iridescent highlights.
-High exposure to the sun makes it greener, or even white if exposure is too intense.
-At the end of its life, it becomes whitish.
+Its fronds are curly with rounded tips.
+Its colour is quite variable: from violet-red to brown or yellowish green with iridescent highlights.
+High exposure to the sun makes it greener or even white if exposure is too intense.
+At the end of its life, Irish moss becomes whitish.
 Its stipe is short and flat.
 It has a strong, disk-shaped holdfast.

-Today, Irish moss is grown on a large scale in land-based ponds by Acadian Seaplants of Nova Scotia.
-By adjusting the cultivation parameters, the company is able to obtain Irish moss of different colors, resulting in a colorful salad.
+Today, Irish moss is grown on a large scale in land-based ponds by Acadian Seaplants in Nova Scotia.
+By adjusting the cultivation parameters, the company is able to obtain Irish moss of different colours, resulting in a colourful salad.

 Coastal zone, up to 10 m deep, in cold waters.

-Temperatures that are too warm and freezing are lethal for Irish moss.
+Temperatures that are too warm or freezing are lethal for Irish moss.
 However, it tolerates brackish waters.

 Irish moss forms dense colonies that can look like a thick carpet when found in abundance.

 It often coexists with rockweed.
-In the southern Gaspé Peninsula, it can also be found among fields of kelp, between 1 m and 5 m deep.
+Along the southern Gaspé Peninsula, it can also be found among fields of kelp at between 1 and 5 m depth.

 PREYS: